Health Systems Research Initiative Call 7: Providing evidence to strengthen health systems in low and middle income countries

 There are two different types of grant available:

 Research grants, which are larger stand-alone research projects exploring big new ideas.
 Proposals are expected to address a clearly defined challenge faced by health systems (such as an existing problem or challenge of instituting new programmes or interventions), either within a system or in considering external influences on a system.
 Proposals must situate this clearly-defined challenge within an understanding of the broader health system linkages and describe how and why findings from the project have the potential to improve the health of people living in LMICs.
+Please note, this is opportunity is now closed.

 Foundation grants, which are smaller and shorter.
 Proposals can be either: